mohdjishin/order-inventory-management/README.md

 <br>

-## Missing Admin Registration Endpoint?
+## No Admin Creation Endpoint

-It seems like there isn't a dedicated **Admin Registration** endpoint in this project.
-However, the system is designed to automatically create a default **Super Admin** user during the initial setup if no admin exists in the database.
+There is currently no endpoint available for creating an Admin.
+However, the system is designed to automatically generate a default Super Admin user during the initial setup.

 Here are the default credentials for the admin user:
 - **Email**: `admin@oim.com`